Rachel Katznelson-Shazar: Biography

 She graduated from a Russian high school with honors at the age of 18.
 This gave her the possibility of going to university, which was only open to a small percentage of the Jewish community.
 She was accepted to the St. Petersburg University to study literature and history.
 She also studied at the Academy for Jewish Studies in St. Petersburg, where she met her future husband, Zalman Shazar - then known as Shneur Zalman Rubashov - whom she married in 1920.

 Katznelson immigrated to Ottoman Palestine in 1912 and was active in a number of Zionist organizations, having previously joined the Labor Zionist movement in 1905 in her hometown.

 Public and political activism

 In 1916, she was elected to the first Cultural Committee of the Labor Movement, alongside Berl Katznelson and Yitzhak Tabenkin (both also originally from Babruysk), and worked with them to enhance the education of workers.
 She was later elected as a member of the cultural committee of the Achdut Ha'avodah party and, in 1924, of the Histadrut.
 Throughout her life, she was actively involved with the Histadrut and the Mapai party, and performed many public duties.
 She also assisted her husband in his various public functions as a member of the Knesset, a government minister, a member of the Jewish Agency executive, and ultimately as President of Israel from 1963 to 1973.

+Katnzelson-Shazar died in 1975, and was buried alongside her husband on Har Herzl in Jerusalem.